 A pinch of ground cumin and coriander seed powder add a subtle punch of flavour, especially if you are serving this raita with bland food.
 If the other constituents of the meal are spicy enough, then you may want to omit the spices and keep the dip neutral and cooling.

 This raita works well with curries in wraps or over rice.
 The jackfruit curry that we made a few weeks ago presents a delicious combo.
 Raita is also a very nice accompaniment with a scrumptious biryani dish.
-Or simply use this raita as a dipping sauce with your favourite snacks or other finger food.

 You may peel the cucumbers or leave the skin on.
 Grate them using a coarse grater.
 Once grated, squeeze out the excess water from the cucumber and place them aside in another mixing bowl.
 You don’t actually need to remove the water to the last drop but just some of the excess so that the raita doesn’t turn out too watery.